 - Beginners Ages 3-5 meet on the first floor educational wing using Generations of Grace.

 - Grades 1-6 meet on the 2nd floor educational wing using various teacher plans.

 High School Ministry is our program to partner with parents as they begin to release their young adult sons and daughters to follow Christ into the world.

-We also have Sunday School for every age.
+We also have a Sunday School class for every age.